cajowils/httpserver/asgn4/README.md

 In Asssignment 3, I reworked a lot of my previous code in order to implement non-blocking IO.
 I was able to handle multi-threading without changing too much, but once I had to pause a connection and store its information, thats's where things got tricky.
 The most challenging part was definitely getting everything to work together.
 There are a lot of functions being used and having multiple threads made it hard to keep track of where the program was at any given point.
 Debugging was a struggle because there are so many moving parts and a lot of non-determinism.
 What I mean by that is that sometimes bugs would appear in a scenario, but othertimes not.
 It made the process difficult because I couldn't always see the result of a bug, making it hard to track down.
 I found gdb to be helpful, as well as the toml files and test scripts that students posted in the Discord.
 All in all, I learned a lot in this assignment, and I have a much better understanding of how HTTP servers really work.

+In Assignment 4, it took some careful strategizing before I wrote any code to be able to implement atomicity effectively.
+As i mentioned before, I had spent a few days designing a solution using dictionaries and queues, but I realized once I started testing that it was ultimately a bad idea due to the blocking consequences.
+This led me to do a complete U-Turn, and I had to spend some time thinking about how I could have a GET request safely execute in the middle of a write operation.
+I then started thinking about writing to temporary files, and using flock() was the obvious next step for adding file-specific mutual-exclusion.

+Overall, the amount I learned in this assignment was greater than any other class I've ever had.
+I've spent countless hours coding this quarter, but I feel like the effort was worth it as I was able to combine a lot of the skills I already had and apply them in new ways.
+Looking back, I would have made things a lot cleaner, probably combining the request and response structs into one data structure, making the send_response() feel less cluttered, and using less files.

 ## Collaboration
-In this assignment, I referenced the man pages for a lot of functions, discussed high-level ideas from folks in the asgn1-general discord, and spoke to tutors and TAs about problems/ideas for my implementation.
+In this assignment, I referenced the man pages for a lot of functions, discussed high-level ideas from folks in the Discord, and spoke to tutors and TAs about problems/ideas for my implementation.
 I also used Eugene's read_all() and part of write_all() that he gave us.
 That being said, all code is my own and I have not shown nor seen any code from classmates or any other resource that is prohibited.

 I feel it is neccessary to mention that I referenced the Linked List code Eugene gave us back in Fall 2020 when I took CSE13s.
 While they are quite different now, I built the one in this project with that in mind.